quadratichq/quadratic/DEVELOPMENT.md

 Docker Compose is a utility that's built into Docker Desktop and is a compact infrastructure-as-code framework.
 Services (e.g. running Docker containers) are defined, along with configuration information, in the `docker-compose.yml` file.
-Service can talk to each other and can communicate with services in the user's host network.
+Services can talk to each other and can communicate with services in the user's host network.

-To pull up the network with just the required depedencies (Redis, Postgres, Localstack):
+To pull up the Docker network with just the required depedencies (Redis, Postgres, Localstack):

 ```shell
 npm run docker:up